allebb/pirrot/README.md

 ## Features

-* Operate a Simplex or Duplex repeater system (since version 2.0.0) - By default, Pirrot runs as a Simplex repeater!
+* Operate a Simplex or Duplex repeater system from a Raspberry Pi (Pirrot runs in Simplex mode by default)!
 * Optional web admin interface to update settings, view system resource usage, access (download, play or delete) audio recordings.
 * Optional automatic repeater identification broadcasts (disabled by default).
-* Ability to "speak" the PL/CTCSS tone as part of the repeater identification broadcast.
+* Ability to transmit the PL/CTCSS tone as part of the repeater identification broadcast.
-* Ability to transmit a custom (MP3 file recording) broadcast or repeater identification message.
+* Ability to transmit a custom pre-recorded (MP3 file recording) broadcast or custom repeater identification message.
-* Ability to broadcast custom Text-to-speech messages.
+* Ability to broadcast custom text-to-speech messages.
-* Ability to trigger repeater transmission on VOX (voice activation) or COR (carrier signal from radio to trigger a PTT relay).
+* Ability to trigger repeater transmission using VOX (voice activation) or COR (carrier signal from radio to trigger a PTT relay).
-* Optionally enable or disable recordings of received transmissions (disabled by default).
+* Optional recording of received transmissions (disabled by default).
-* Optionally automatically backup and archive audio recordings to a remote server (FTP and FTPS supported).
+* Optional automatic nightly backups and archiving of audio recordings to a remote server (FTP and FTPS supported).
-* Automatically purge old recording from the SD card (if not using automatic remote archiving).
+* Automatically purge old recording from the SD card (keeping that SD card from getting full).
 * Optional integration with GPS hardware for "field" or "mobile" operations, ensuring the RPi has accurate time (using the atomic clocks from GPS satellites).
 * Optional weather report broadcasts for a specified location (requires an internet connection and a free [OpenWeatherMap account](https://openweathermap.org/) API key)
 * Optional Google Text-To-Speech functionality for translatable broadcasts and generating synthesised weather report broadcasts (requires an internet connection and a [Google Cloud](https://console.cloud.google.com/?pli=1)  API Key)
-* Ability to dispatch a web hook when the repeater is activated (requires an internet connection)
+* Ability to dispatch a web hook when the repeater is activated (requires an internet connection) - We call this feature "Tripwire".
-* Ability to optionally delay the transmission of simplex messages for a configurable time period.
+* Ability to optionally delay the transmission of a received simplex messages for a configurable time period.
 * Ability to set a custom courtesy tone on end of transmission.

-See the full list of configuration items (features) on the [CONFIGURATION page](CONFIGURATION.md).
+See the full list of configuration items on the [CONFIGURATION page](CONFIGURATION.md).

 ## Hardware requirements